hashicorp/design-system/website/docs/about/contribution.md

 The dedicated resources from each team will work together to complete the project according to the scope and timeline defined in the kickoff.
 This process is variable, depending on the project’s complexity, and it can be quite intensive for larger collaborations given the high bar for quality required.
 The project will need to go through thorough reviews with key stakeholders, as defined in the kickoff.

-To get an idea of what this process could look like, please refer to [the process followed by the Design System team when building a net-new component](https://github.com/hashicorp/design-system/blob/main/packages/components/NEW-COMPONENT-CHECKLIST.md).
+To get an idea of what this process could look like, please refer to [the process followed by the Design Systems Team when building a net-new component](https://github.com/hashicorp/design-system/blob/main/packages/components/NEW-COMPONENT-CHECKLIST.md).

 ### Implementation and release

 Once reviewed and approved, the feature can be implemented and released in Helios.

-- The Design System team will:
+- The Design Systems Team will:
     - Document these artifacts on the Helios website
     - Release the artifacts that were created/ported/updated in collaboration with the product team
     - Publicize the release of these new artifacts, as well as the fact that they were the result of of a joint collaboration with the product team
 - The product team will:
-    - Follow the guidance provided by the Design System team in the follow-up work related to the collaboration effort
+    - Follow the guidance provided by the Design Systems Team in the follow-up work related to the collaboration effort
     - Have a clear plan to adopt the artifacts produced during the collaboration

 ## Direct contributions